DRuggeri/golang_cicdactions_example/README.md

 - Push to the Docker registry
   - This was the most difficult part... the Docker and GitHub action doco leaves a bit to be desired
   - To push to GHCR and Docker, you will need to set the image names manually if your ID on the two systems differ
-  - Tip: You **CAN NOT** use a secret for DOCKERHUB_USERNAME.
-It will get masked by GitHub Actions and eaten along the pipeline.
-Sign of the problem: `failed with: error: invalid tag "***/:v0.0.4": invalid reference format`.
-In this case, druggeri (my DockerHub ID) was masked.
   - Tip: Consider generating scratch images since these are golang binaries and have everything they need
   - Note: I intend to reuse this workflow unchanged across my projects - this is why there is a step to dynamically determine the project name early, and referenced afterwards
   - If you care about having nice Docker tags like maj.min, latest, etc... use the metadata Action and only take action when operating on a tag